Qualité de l'air à Monaco

 The first stage of the initiative provided support to traders to help them prepare for and implement the Sovereign Ordinance on plastic bags and utensils.

-In 2017, the Government is introducing the Responsible Trading label, which will enable people to identify traders who have signed up to an environmentally, economically and socially responsible approach.
-It will highlight eco-friendly practices among traders and support them as they move towards more sustainable consumption.
+In 2017, the Government launched the Responsible Trading label, which enables people to identify traders who have signed up to an environmentally, economically and socially responsible approach.
+It also highlight eco-friendly practices among traders and support them as they move towards more sustainable consumption.